AikaHorizon333/RTR105/works/derivative/Derivative.md

 ![SecondDer](https://github.com/AikaHorizon333/RTR105/blob/main/works/derivative/plot_3.png)

-This graph also shows two curves, the first one corresponding to the function F(x) and the "Second " representing the second derivative.
+This graph also shows two curves, the first one corresponding to the function F(x) and the second representing the second derivative.

-Once again, both data sets overlap with each other .
+Once again the data sets of both methods gets overlaped with each other .

-The second derivative also does not exist for 0 since it is negative infinity.
+Analysing the second derivative curve, we can say that does not exist for 0 since it is negative infinity.

-Both methods have shown the same quality of results, since the output is "the Same".
+Both methods have shown the same quality of results, since the output is equivalent.